 |I really like this.
 Who disagrees?||What surprised you most about how the new…?|

 |Do you think the new process will work?||Where do you see the new process improving our operations?|

 |Will this new process meet your needs?||How will this new process be valuable to you?|

-The questions on the right an answer with more complete response and gives the respondent an opportunity to share their perspective, opinion, or belief (and, by the way, isn’t that the goal of the discussion.)
+The questions on the right elicit an answer with more complete responses and give the respondent an opportunity to share their perspective, opinion, or belief (and, by the way, isn’t that the goal of the discussion?)

 Listen Fully to the Answers

 The last element of artful questioning is to fully listen to the response.
 The biggest contribution you make in facilitating any discussion is the gift of fully listening to someone’s input.
 Doing so validates their contribution.
 It shows others that when they participate they are heard.
 And who knows, you may even discover an incredible, game-changing idea in the process.